isabellaheder/isabellaheder/README.md

 Hi!
 My name is [**Isabella Heder**](https://www.linkedin.com/in/isabella-heder-b7b022296).
 I am a Data Science student at FIAP with a strong interest in technology.

-During my studies, I have gained practical experience with essential tools such as Python, Power BI, Microsoft Office, SQL, Docker and many others.
+During my studies, I have gained practical experience with essential tools such as Python, Power BI, SQL, Docker and many others.

 I am a very dedicated person and I am always looking for experiences to learn and evolve professionally.
 My profile is characterized by responsibility, excellent communication and group work skills.

-Currently, my goal is to get my first internship at a renowned company that makes use of data technology, where I can put my knowledge into practice and continue to evolve professionally.

 Here you can find some of my projects!
 Hope you enjoy :)